 I have been travelling a lot lately.
-One observation I find, particularly true for long haul and international flights, is that the elder travel a lot.
-In fact, on most long haul flights, you'll often find more elder (50 years old and beyond) traveling than youngsters.
+One observation I find, particularly true for long-haul and international flights, is that the elder travels a lot.
+In fact, on most long-haul flights, you’ll often find elder (50 years old and beyond) travelling than youngsters.

 The questions that immediately pop in my mind: Can we reverse this time and money trade-off?
 Why do I have to wait until retirement to live like that?
 How can we enjoy life like a retiree right now?